quentintaranpino/nostrcheck-server/readme.md

 The server can be installed anywhere and allows anyone to become a nostr service provider.

+## Installation

-BETA: New install script, you can [see it here](https://github.com/quentintaranpino/nostrcheck-api-ts/blob/main/scripts/install.sh)
+To install the server use the following script, you can the script [here](https://github.com/quentintaranpino/nostrcheck-api-ts/blob/main/scripts/install.sh)

 ```
 curl https://raw.githubusercontent.com/quentintaranpino/nostrcheck-api-ts/0.5.0/scripts/install.sh --output install.sh && chmod +x install.sh && ./install.sh
 ```
-# Documentantion
+## Documentantion

 See documentation at [docs](https://github.com/quentintaranpino/nostrcheck-api-ts/blob/main/DOCS.md)

 ## License